queeno/dob-api/README.md

 The application is written to detect the appropriate mode of operation automatically.

-## Build and deploy locally
+## Build and run locally

-Only run this step if you wish to run the application in your local environment.
+Only follow this step if you wish to run the application in your local environment.

 Please install [Go 1.12](https://golang.org/doc/install) on your system.